 You can also register a request for assistance or see what help is available on our Available Resources web pages.

 If you gain worthwhile support, be sure to let us know when you enter your results!

 What do I need to do on the day?

-Allocate on-the-day tasks, which will include:
+Allocate on-the-day tasks, which could include at a minimum:

 What about accidents and incidents?

 In case of an accident, act responsibly and logically.
 If the accident is serious, or you are in any doubt please call an ambulance or doctor.